iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > USELESS APP<br> :date: __2021-04-25 14:23:12__

 > It downloaded itself on my phone I do not care about the alerts honestly I know theres a pandemic that's not fake but I'm not going to listen to things that makes me more afraid and also dont force people to download your app when we dont want to use it horrible app<br> :date: __2021-04-24 04:43:49__

-> This app only works if people report their symptoms.
-So if no one does then you know if you've come in contact with anyone with the Chinese virus.
-I work all around Pittsburgh and you always hear about numbers going up.
-Either this app doesn't report it or the government is lying.<br> :date: __2021-04-23 18:26:13__

-> I hope this app die<br> :date: __2021-04-19 19:36:31__